WebKit/Documentation/docs/Deep Dive/Web Inspector/SiteIsolationExplainer.md

 aggregator in the UIProcess.
 The UIProcess agent handles command dispatch, ID remapping, and presents a unified view to the frontend.
 A `Legacy*Agent` handles the WebKitLegacy single-process path.

+**MultiplexingBackendTarget registration:** The frontend's `MultiplexingBackendTarget` only registers `["Browser", "Target"]` agents by default.
+To make a UIProcess-level octopus agent (like `ProxyingNetworkAgent`) discoverable to the frontend, the domain must be added to the `web-page` debuggable type's target types in the protocol JSON, and `MultiplexingBackendTarget` must call the relevant manager's `initializeTarget`.
+Without this step, the frontend will not know the domain is available on the page target and will not send commands to it.

 | Domain | Status | Notes |
 |--------|--------|-------|